LewisResearchGroup/ms-mint-app2/docs/gui.md

 Workspaces allow you to organize and separate different projects.
 Each workspace is a self-contained environment for your project files.

+> **Tip**: Click the help icon (small "i" symbol) next to the "Workspaces" title to take a guided tour of this section.

 ![Workspaces](image/workspaces_v1.1.1.png)

 ### Storage Location